 If you charged any fees on your credit card related to receiving your prize, and you do not receive the goods, or the goods you receive are different from what you were told, you have some protection under the federal Fair Credit Billing Act.
 For information on how to proceed, refer to the section in Credit Cards: Dealing with Errors.

-Contact the NH Consumer Protection and Antitrust Bureau if you receive a prize or contest promotion that you believe might be in violation of the NH statute:
+Contact the NH Consumer Protection Bureau if you receive a prize or contest promotion that you believe might be in violation of the NH statute:

 33 Capitol Street